Lightning-AI/pytorch-lightning/docs/source/common/lightning_module.rst

                 "hiddens": hiddens
             }

-Lightning takes care to split your batch along the time-dimension.
+Lightning takes care of splitting your batch along the time-dimension.
 It is assumed to be the second dimension of your batches.
-Therefore, in the example above we have set `batch_first=True`.
+Therefore, in the example above we have set ``batch_first=True``.

 .. code-block:: python